 If you have obtained a permit from the police to import your firearm into Norway, you must carry this permit with you when crossing the border into Norway.

-Some violent weapons may not be imported.
+Some violent firearms may not be imported.
 This applies, for example, to:

 - hand grenades